allenlkq/go-xmpp/README.md

-go-xmpp
+tool_openfire_test
 =======

-go xmpp library

-currently used for Openfire load test.
+This tool is currently used for Openfire load testing.
+It's developed using the go-xmpp library.

 Test environment configuration:
 ```